sabrinacolignon/sabrinacolignon/README.md

 # Hi, I'm Sabrina Colignon! 👋

-I'm a passionate **Data Engineer** with experience in designing and implementing data architecture solutions.
+I'm a passionate **Data Engineer, Data Analyst and Data Science** with experience in designing and implementing data architecture solutions.
 I love working with data and continuously expanding my knowledge in the field.

 ## 🛠️ Technical Skills
 - **Programming Languages:** Python, SQL, PowerShell, NoSQL